zeek/zeekctl/doc/broctl.rst

 Each instance of Bro in a cluster needs to communicate directly with other instances of Bro regardless of whether these instances are running on the same host or not.
-Each proxy and worker needs to connect to the manager, and each worker needs to connect to one proxy.
+Each proxy and worker needs to connect to the manager, and each worker needs to connect to each proxy.
 If a logger node is defined, then each of the other nodes needs to connect to the logger.

 Note that you can change the port that Bro listens on by changing the value